 Scott has a deep understanding of the business and technology drivers supporting the financing and delivery of healthcare today – an essential quality for senior leaders during this period of disruptive change.

-A flood of news is being generated on the U.S. healthcare system, coming from dozens of established news sources.
-Thousands of healthcare stories appear each day, making it difficult to get a real sense of what is happening in a particular focus area, let alone identify quality content for review.
+A flood of news is being generated on the U.S. healthcare system, coming from hundreds of disparate news sources.
+Thousands of healthcare stories appear each day, making it difficult to get a real sense of what’s happening in a particular focus area, let alone identify quality content for review.

 Financing events are only a small part of the picture.
 Health Systems, Payers, Capital Firms and other stakeholders have critical questions such as:

 In work with healthcare firms these questions often require significant staff (or consultant) time to resolve.
-The goal of this tool then, is to provide assistance to research efforts within the healthcare IT field, reducing analysis load while providing a simple method to follow an emerging healthcare topic or player.
-The platform currently includes 300k+ selected news stories across 750+ healthcare terms and 1,500 solution partners, and continues to expand.
+The goal of this tool is to provide assistance to research efforts within the healthcare IT field, reducing analysis load while providing a simple method to follow an emerging healthcare topic or player.
+The platform curates 300,000 news stories across 1,000 healthcare terms and 1,500 solution partners, and continues to expand.

-Filter Linked News: Similar to the above, but filtered to only those news items for a which a Label can be displayed to illustrate the specific connections between this and other topics/partners/stakeholders.
+Filter Linked: Similar to the above, but filtered to only those news items for a which a Label can be displayed to illustrate the specific connections between this and other topics/partners/stakeholders.

 Recently Active: Those items with the highest frequency of Authoritative news volume over the last week.
 A combination of always-popular topics (i.e. Mental Health) as well as short-term news spikes.